-Ski & Snowboard Lake Tahoe Like a Pro
+Snowboard & Ski Lake Tahoe Like a Pro

 Every year, millions of skiers and snowboarders hit the slopes all over the United States during the winter sports season, and Lake Tahoe is one of the top destinations.

 Before your next trip up to the fresh powder and stunning views of Tahoe, check out these insider tips from locals that will make it feel like your winter playground this season.
+You’ll be able to speed down the mountain with your skis or snowboard like a pro.

 Regardless of your experience level, it’s important to always take safety precautions.
 Tahoe locals know the slopes inside and out but are also well aware of the risks involved.
-Essential safety gear includes a quality helmet, waterproof gloves, and fitted boots.
+Essential safety gear includes a quality helmet, appropriately sized skis or snowboard, waterproof gloves, and fitted boots.
 Pay attention to your clothing choices, opting for flexible layering rather than bulky outerwear.
 New skiers may appreciate the added protection of knee, wrist, and bum guards.
 Don’t worry about looking like an amateur—many more experienced skiers still fully gear up before hitting the slopes.
 Last but certainly not least, apply sun protection and stay hydrated—sun exposure still poses a risk even in cold weather.

 Make Safety a Priority